 The Staten Island Technical High School Marching Band was hired to perform at the game, but according to The Columbia Spectator, their performance was overpowered by cheers from the stands and chants by the CUMB (Columbia University Marching Band).

-The CUMB has had a long-term feud with Columbia’s administration.
+The CUMB has had a long-term feud with Columbia University.
 And a long-term reputation for being controversial (depending on how you look at it).

 A few notable incidents involving CUMB: